offblck/arx/README.md

 arx done 2
 ```
 # Installation
+> Are we package yet?
-arx is currently only available through release artifacts or built from source 😎 \
+Hell naw... 💔💔 arx is currently only available through release artifacts or built from source 😎 \
-after acquiring either, symlink it / put it in your bin folder or PATH
+but I know you are goated so put it in a PATH folder or symlink it and enjoy!

 # List of Commands
 ```